 Directions to Trailhead:

 From the Sugarlands Visitor Center near Gatlinburg, drive 13.2 miles south along Newfound Gap Road to Clingmans Dome Road.
 Turn right onto Clingmans Dome Road and drive another 7 miles - all the way to the end of the road.
-As a result of its popularity the parking lot for the Clingmans Dome area is very large.
+Due to its popularity, the parking lot for the Clingmans Dome area is very large.
 To reach Silers Bald you'll be starting your hike from the Forney Ridge trailhead, located at the far end of the parking lot.

 From Cherokee, drive north on Newfound Gap Road for 20 miles to reach Clingmans Dome Road.

 To reach the Appalachian Trail, which eventually leads to Silers Bald, you'll begin this hike from the Forney Ridge Trailhead.
 Less than two-tenths of a mile from the parking lot a spur trail will branch off towards the right.
 Hikers should turn right onto this trail to proceed towards the Appalachian Trail.

 Over the next half-mile this spur trail climbs steadily along a rocky and rugged pathway, before arriving at the Appalachian Trail junction.
 Our climb was made a little more pleasant by several song birds that serenaded us as we hiked though a thick morning fog.

 Upon reaching the Appalachian Trail, turn left (towards the west) to continue towards Silers Bald.

 Although we couldn't see anything on the way out, there are several points along this section of the A.T., over the course of first half-mile or so, that offer outstanding views.